bizkiwi/bizkiwi.github.io/_portfolio/project2.md

 	<strong>Build Guides Product Selection</strong>
 </div>
 <div style="background-color:#EFEFEF;padding:5px;text-align:left;">
-	The Build Guides are visual chart instructions for assembling product orders.
+	The Build Guides are visual chart instructions for assembling and packaging orders of products.
 This content is accessible via responsive Touchscreen tablet app.
 Visual collections of products are available to choose from.
 </div>

 <br/><br />